What is Invoice Factoring? – Convert Invoices to Capital

 Industry-Specific

-Some invoices factoring companies work with various sectors, while others focus on a specific industry.
+Some invoice factoring companies work with various sectors, while others focus on a specific industry.
 For example, transportation industries like trucking and freight factor invoices more than any other industry.
 Several companies cater to this particular segment with extra incentives like a fuel discount card or offering commercial truck insurance.

 Additional Services